Helping the Environment

 Taking place on Friday 19 September at 16:00 on the Boating Academy Stage, the award honours exhibitors who embed sustainability into their show presence and wider operations.

-• Sign up to the Carbon Offsetting Scheme
+• Sign up to the show’s new Carbon Offsetting Scheme

-• Complete a short online application in the Exhibitor Manual by 29 August
+• Complete the online application via the Exhibitor Manual by 29 August 2025

 This award celebrates those making real change, not just talking about sustainability, but embedding it into their business and show activities.